 By the way, last week I mentioned a book from a friend, Will Riddle, who does not hold a partial preterist position but still agrees with many of the things I have said.
 (Including the problems with interpreting Daniel 9 as an antichrist prophesy.)
 He also gives a good summary of the major views on eschatology.
 I encourage you to get his book as well as other materials I’ve referenced if you’d like to learn more about eschatology and consider different positions on it.

-Next week we’ll look at some empirical data that shows how much the world has been improving and not getting worse.
+In the next post, we look at some empirical data that shows how much the world has been improving and not getting worse.
 Bad eschatology can distort our view of reality, so some clear data is a good reality check.

 P.S.
 Some people may refer to the belief of some early Christians in an “Antichrist” figure.
 This idea does go back much further than some newer dispensational teachings.
 However, the earliest church fathers did not say anything about an individual “antichrist.”
 I would point out that some of those same early Christians, including Iraneus and others, made failed apocalyptic predictions as the fruit of their theology.
 If you follow the link it takes you to a list of failed apocalyptic predictions, from the early church all the way up to names you will recognize of modern Christian leaders.

 Even in the early church, there was confusion about certain matters with people holding various different views.